k3coby/pcr-go/README.md

 # pcr-go

-This is a Go implementation of the private containment retrieval (PCR) protocol proposed in the paper "Using Amnesia to detect credential database breaches".
+This is a Go implementation of the private containment retrieval (PCR) protocol proposed in the paper "[_Using Amnesia to detect credential database breaches_](https://www.usenix.org/system/files/sec21-wang-ke-coby.pdf)" (USENIX Security '21).
 Currently, this implementation is for purpose of performance evaluation only.

 ### Performance Evaluation